 With experience you will start knowing by intuition how long the chicken breasts you buy will need in the oven.
 I always buy from the same farmer and they tend to be about the same size.
 I know they won’t take more than 30 minutes.

-5 reason this Bacon Wrapped Chicken Breast is your best friend
+5 Reason this Baked Bacon Wrapped Chicken Breast is your best friend

 - No more than 5 minutes prep time.

 - 30-35 minutes in the oven (while you don’t have to do anything at all).

 - ONE dish!

 - Main dish and side dish both ready at the same time.

 Bacon Wrapped Chicken Breast